 Like every other organ or tissue in your body, the heart muscle needs oxygen-rich blood to survive.
 The heart gets this blood from the coronary arteries.
 But in patients with coronary artery disease (CAD), the coronary arteries are clogged and diseased and can no longer deliver enough blood to the heart.
 The heart's lack of oxygen-rich blood is called ischemia.

 Not getting enough oxygen to the heart muscle increases the risk of heart attack and may cause a painful condition called angina.
-Patients often say that angina feels like a squeezing, suffocating, or burning feeling in their chest.
-The pain usually occurs when the heart has an extra demand for blood, such as during exercise, after eating, or at times of stress.

 Most of the time, the best treatment for angina is coronary artery bypass surgery.
 But for some patients with very serious heart disease or other health problems, bypass surgery may be too dangerous.
 Also, some patients may have had many coronary artery bypass operations and be unable to have more bypass operations.